storageos/storageos.github.io/_docs/applications/demo.md

    --or--

-   You can view the 10GB crasher-data volume from the Web UI by navigating to Provisioning {% icon fa-arrow-right %} Volumes.
+   You can view the 10GB crasher-data volume from the Web UI by navigating to Provisioning > Volumes.

    And to delete the volume, simply click on the  ![image](/images/docs/explore/deletebtn.png) icon.